-If a customer or provider is dissatisfied with the decision of the Coordinated Entry Team they must put their concern in writing and request a meeting with the DSS Director of Homeless Programs.
-The Director of Homeless Programs will review the written document to schedule a meeting with the customer within 5 business days of receiving the request and will render a decision in writing within 5 business days of the meeting.
+If a client or provider is dissatisfied with the decision of the Coordinated Entry Team, they must put their concern in writing and request a meeting with the CoC leadership.
+CoC leadership will review the written document to schedule a meeting with the client within 5 business days of receiving the request and will render a decision in writing within 5 business days of the meeting.